人妻中出视频

 Even with surgery, invisible cancer cells or small tumors can remain.
 That鈥檚 where the heated chemotherapy comes in.
 After surgery while the patient is still in the operating room, chemo begins.

-A special machine pumps and circulates a chemotherapy solution heated to 104 degrees F throughout the patient鈥檚 abdomen.
+A special machine pumps and circulates a chemotherapy solution heated to 104 degrees Fahrenheit throughout the patient鈥檚 abdomen.
 The chemo touches and kills any cancer cells and tumors that are too small to see.
 After about 90 minutes, the chemotherapy solution is removed.

 Patients who may benefit from HIPEC have late-stage cancers of organs in the abdomen such as the appendix and colon.
 Some patients with gynecologic cancers can also benefit from HIPEC.